jayzameska/.github.io/_pages/about.md

 ---
 Academic Bio
 ======
-I'm a Junior Research Fellow and PhD candidate in the <a href="https://filsem.ut.ee/en">Department of Philosophy</a> at the <a href="https://filsem.ut.ee/en">University of Tartu, </a>.
+I'm a Junior Research Fellow and PhD candidate in the <a href="https://filsem.ut.ee/en">Department of Philosophy</a> at the <a href="https://filsem.ut.ee/en">University of Tartu</a>.
 I also work as a visiting lecturer at <a href="https://taltech.ee/en">Taltech (Tallinn University of Technology).</a>

 My research focuses primarily on...